darklag/role_manager/README.md

 ## Update

 To update the extension, copy the update file(s) to the $SHAREDIR/extension directory.
-For a single database, run the following while connected to that database (with the relevant version number)
+$SHAREDIR can be determined by running: pg_config --sharedir For a single database, run the following while connected to that database (with the relevant version number):
 ```
 ALTER EXTENSION role_manager UPDATE TO '1.0.2'
 ```